 Unless you are interested in involving your actual customers in research, the terms real users mean potential users: people that match your ideal or current user profile, that is, someone that can become your client.

-Why involving real users is important?
+Why is it important to involve real users?
 Can’t I just do research with anyone?

 Let’s make one thing clear: unless you are Google, your target user is never anyone.